-Targeted competencies: PEL 2.6.7, PEL 2.6.1 - in which students should:
+Targeted competency:PEL 2.8.1 - in which students should: Evaluate the benefits resulting from participation in a cardiorespiratory endurance activity.

-Apply safe practices of the F.I.T.T. principle as it relates to muscular strength: frequency, intensity, time, type.
+Targeted competencies: PEL 2.8.1, 2.8.3 - in which students should: Apply safe practices of the F.I.T.T. principle as it relates to muscular strength: frequency, intensity, time, type.
 Participate in activities that reinforce principles taught in today's chat.